AbdalalhFialah/Order-Manangment-BackEnd-APIs/README.md

 ✅ Learn how to use Spring security in Spring boot project

 ✅ Learn how to write query methods using Spring Data JPA

+✅ Learn How to Use Spring Data JPA in the Spring Boot Application

+✅ Learn How to Use JPA Annotations to Create an Entity and Map to a Database Table

 ✅ Learn how to test REST API’s using Postman REST Client